Learning, Inspiring, Sharing

 Currently, the 8-hour training program is permitted under special waivers, exceptions, or flexibilities for temporary nurse aide roles in these states:

 Delaware, Indiana, Iowa, Maryland, Nebraska, New Jersey, New York and West Virginia

 Additional training or other actions may be required in these states (please contact your state health care association or appropriate state agency for additional information about your state’s requirements):

-Alabama, District of Columbia, Georgia, Kansas, North Carolina, New Hampshire, Mississippi, Pennsylvania, South Carolina, Tennessee and Virginia
+Alabama, Connecticut, District of Columbia, Georgia, Kansas, North Carolina, New Hampshire, Mississippi, Pennsylvania, South Carolina, Tennessee and Virginia

 Click here to register for the free 8-hour course.

 If you plan to work in the state of Oklahoma you will need to take the free 16-hour course.
 Click here to register.

 If your state is not listed above, check back often as more states are being added to the list weekly.
 You may also contact your state health care association for additional information about your state’s requirements.
 Find your state health care association here.

 How to Get Started